 My Pear Apple Tart is another crowd pleaser.
 For this recipe, I like to start with the classic French dessert tarte tatin recipe – with its quercetin-containing apples – and add pears for their copper content and pecans and cinnamon, which are high in antioxidants.
 It is worth noting that when used in sufficient amounts, cinnamon also has anti-blood-clotting agents and anti-inflammatory properties and may help stabilize blood sugar levels.

 Another sweet surprise to serve at parties or to give as a holiday gift is my Baobab Butter Squares.
 These squares are like lemon bars but made with antioxidant-rich baobab.
-You can use fresh lemon juice or lemon zest instead of the baobab powder and substitute gluten-free flour for the wheat-based flour, but if you up for something deliciously different use baobab powder.
+You can use fresh lemon juice or lemon zest instead of the baobab powder and substitute gluten-free flour for the wheat-based flour, but if you are up for something deliciously different use baobab powder.
 It’s available at Whole Foods and on Amazon.
 Baobab is a good source of vitamin C, an antioxidant that appears to guard against heart disease and stroke and also protects the skin from the aging effects of ultraviolet rays.
 It contains fiber, which helps with digestion and gut health.

 I do love to give food as Christmas presents, so one year I made batches and batches of my Prune and Walnut Bars as gifts.
 I cut them in pretty triangles, set them on decorated plates, and wrapped them up with cellophane and ribbon.
-Prunes and walnuts are loaded with antioxidants, so these bars are a holiday treat that come with age-defying side effects.
+Prunes and walnuts are loaded with antioxidants, so these bars are a holiday treat that comes with age-defying side effects.
 Prunes also are a great source of vitamin C. I’ve combined these two age-defying powerhouses into one great dessert.

 Prune and Walnut Bars